aspose-total/Aspose.Total-Products/total/en/android-java/conversion/xlt-to-docx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render XLT to DOCX on Android via Java or Online App" h2="Transform XLT to DOCX within your Android Applications without using Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert XLT to DOCX arises when users need to edit the content of an XLT file.
+XLT files are templates used to create new Excel documents.
+They are not editable and hence, users need to convert them to a format that is editable, such as DOCX.

+<h2>How Aspose.Total helps for xlt to docx conversion</h2>

- [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) is a package of powerful File Automation APIs.
-By using two of its APIs, you can integrate XLT to DOCX conversion feature inside your Android applications.
-In the first step you can export XLT to PDF by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-After that, by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/), you can convert PDF to DOCX.
+Aspose.Total for Android via Java is a package of powerful File Automation APIs that can be used to convert XLT to DOCX.
+It consists of two APIs, Aspose.Cells for Android via Java and Aspose.PDF for Android via Java.
+The first API can be used to export XLT to PDF, while the second API can be used to convert PDF to DOCX.
+This makes it easy to convert XLT to DOCX without any manual intervention.
+Moreover, the APIs are easy to integrate into Android applications, making it possible to add the XLT to DOCX conversion feature to existing applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}